Screening Partnership Program

 How do airports apply to the Screening Partnership Program (SPP)?

-Interested airports can submit an application via postal mail service, fax, hand delivery, email, or courier.
-The SPP Application can be found at the TSA website under what we do, Screening Partnership Program in the section labeled Program Application.
+Interested airports can submit an application via email.
+The SPP Application can be found at the TSA website under stakeholders, Screening Partnership Program in the section labeled Program Application.

 What is the application period?

 Airport directors may submit their application to participate in SPP to TSA at any time.
 There is no defined end date at this time.